nopSolutions/nopCommerce-Docs/developer/plugins/resource-files.md

 # Adding CSS and JS resource files into nopCommerce Plugin

-To load resource files correctly you need to add its references into your plugin’s view files.
+To load resource files correctly you need to add its references into your plugin's view files.

 You can use Html.AddScriptParts() or Html.AddCssFileParts() helper methods.